chadgeary/cloudoffice/playbooks/README.md

 docker_db=172.18.1.3
 docker_webproxy=172.18.1.4
 project_directory=/opt

+# New as of July 2021 - visit duckdns.org and get a domain + token then set your variables below
+# This provides a signed, valid HTTPS certificate (instead of self-signed)
+enable_duckdns=1
+duckdns_domain=changeme.duckdns.org
+duckdns_token=changeme-change-me-change-me
+letsencrypt_email=changeme@changeme.changeme

 # Want to set your own admin, database, and onlyoffice passwords instead of something randomly generated?
 sudo mkdir -p /opt/nextcloud_application